UncaughtExpectation/WorkerPoolManager/README.md

-# Node.js Worker Pool Management System
+# Node.js Worker Pool Management

-This project provides a system to manage worker processes in Node.js.
-It includes a main server that spawns and manages worker processes using a worker manager.

-The system is designed to manage multiple worker pools (groups).
-Each worker pool can have multiple worker processes associated with it.
+A Node.js application that showcases the organization and management of child processes ("workers") within distinct pools.
+It handles callbacks for the child processes, a feature not directly supported by Node.js's native child-process module.

+It allows for easy definition and grouping of processes based on specific use cases.

 When a task is sent to a specific worker pool, the worker manager assigns the task to the worker within that pool with the fewest currently running tasks.
 This ensures efficient load distribution among the workers.

 ## Table of Contents